Sintexer/learning-path/01 - AWS/AWS Compute/AWS EC2/EC2 pricing.md

-One of the ways to reduce costs with [[AWS EC2|Amazon EC2]] is to choose the right **pricing** option for the way that your applications run.
+One of the ways to reduce costs with [[EC2|Amazon EC2]] is to choose the right **pricing** option for the way that your applications run.
 AWS offers a variety of pricing options to address different workload scenarios.

 ## Pricing options